 The American Lands Council is a 501(c)(4) non-profit organization comprised of elected officials, local governments, non profit organizations, businesses, resource experts, and citizens who desire a lawful, peaceful path to better, more accountable management of our public lands and natural resources.
-Funded by member dues and donations, ALC was founded by a handful of western county commissioners in 2012 and has since gained the support of over 1,000 elected officials, the National Association of Counties, and tens of thousands of Americans who share our goal for constitutional equality among the states and responsible public access, environmental health, and economic productivity on the public lands within their borders.
+Funded by member dues and donations, ALC was founded by a handful of western county commissioners in 2012 and has since gained the support of over 1,000 elected officials, the National Association of Counties, the Republican Party, and tens of thousands of Americans who share our goal for constitutional equality among the states and responsible public access, environmental health, and economic productivity on the public lands within their borders.

 The clear solution to federal mismanagement of our public lands is to transfer some of these lands to willing states so that meaningful, sustainable reforms can be instituted by the people who care about proper management of these lands the most.
 The United States Constitution (Art 4, Sec 3, Clause 2) grants Congress the Power to transfer public lands to the States.